tbergkvist/ANN-GA-pong/README.md

 - If everything goes well, the program should now be set-up.

 ## Usage
-- Open the ipython notebook `main.ipynb` with vs-code, jupyter notebook or some wherever you usually code.
+- Open the ipython notebook `main.ipynb` with vs-code, jupyter notebook or wherever you usually code.
 - The notebook is well commented and needs no more explanation.

 ## Note